lemke-ethan/webpack-module-federation/README.md

 - it seems to be coming from exposing the module in wp mf
 - the full path to the header component module matches the no extension path in the error
 - i found [this post](https://github.com/module-federation/module-federation-examples/issues/760)
+- i tried default module export of header component and that did not work